numfocus/gsoc/2016/proposals/bhargav-srinivasa.md

 - Engineer in time-slices to our existing system and test our above results over a range.
 - Since time-slices have not been introduced in Gensim before, we might need to spend some time working on how to build our API for this.
+- Keep working on the blog as well!

 ### July 6th - July 19th